Skip to main content

 • platform-agnostic storage architecture.

-It ensures traceability, interoperability, and transparency.
+It defines the structural conditions for traceability, interoperability, and transparency.

 3.9 Governance Spine (Reconstructed)